INFO — all information to plan your trip to our beach; from respect and public transport to tickets and prohibited items.

-Since it’s 2022 we like to assume that we don’t need to explain that we give great importance to doing good, green and well for the planet, each edition, we ask our visitors, team, artists and suppliers to care of each other and to be kind to our beach too.
-And even when it seems super easy and everyone knows the drill it’s quite the task to be kind to the planet as a festival (on the beach).
+We kindly ask our visitors, teams, artists and suppliers to help us reach our sustainable goals.
+And even when it seems super easy and everyone knows the drill, it’s quite the task to be kind to the planet as a festival (on the beach).

-Here are some things you can do as a visitor to make our festival become greener every day:
+Here are some things you can do as a visitor to help us reach our sustainable goals:

-- LEAVE NO TRACE — Bottles, cans and pets have a value, so make sure to return them to get your deposit back & keep the beach clean with us.
+- LEAVE NO TRACE — cups and bottles have a value, make sure to return them to get your money back and keep the beach clean.

-- RECYCLE — you know the drill, if you consciously throw away your waste in the designated bins you help the planet.
+- HELP US RECYCLE — you know the drill, use the correct bin to throw away your trash.

-Your own material — Simple (digital) cameras and phones with cameras are allowed on our festival beach, professional cameras aren’t.
-Cameras with an interchangeable lens and larger cameras aren’t allowed on the festival site unless you’re entering the festival as press and requested a photo pass in advance.
+Your own material — Simple (digital) cameras and phones with cameras are allowed on our festival beach; professional cameras aren’t.
+Cameras with interchangeable lenses and larger cameras aren’t allowed on the festival site unless you enter the festival as press and request a photo pass in advance.

 – to being photographed and filmed,